Contributor: Jay Gregorio. Lesson ID: 13255

 The answer is yes.
 The direction of the force is upward.

-In this case, we are able to satisfy both requirements.
+In this case, you can satisfy both requirements.
 Therefore, work is done!

-It important to note here that displacement is not the same as distance.
+It is essential to note here that displacement is different from distance.
 Look at the diagram below:

 Calculating Work Done